Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

 \begin{remark} The methods of the present paper can be adapted to treat the \textit{symmetric} beta and beta' polytopes which are defined as the convex hulls of $\pm X_1,\ldots,\pm X_n$, where $X_1,\ldots,X_n$ are i.i.d.\ with beta or beta' distribution.
-However, we refrain from considering symmetric polytopes in this paper. \end{remark}
+However, we refrain from considering symmetric polytopes here. \end{remark}